SushantChhetry/leet-code-problems/README.md

 - Check if p1++ is lenght of s
     - if it is not return false
     - else return true

+### 383. Ransom Note ✅
+(07/24/2023) <br/>

+- Loop through the char of magazine
+  - Use a map to store the char of magazine and it is count
+- Loop through the ransomeNote
+  - check if the map contains the char of ransomeNote
+    - if not return false
+    - if it does decrement the map value and check if the value is now less than zero
+      - if it is return false
+- Once loop ends return true

 ## 🔵 MEDIUM